CHILDREN DEVELOPMENT MILESTONES

 - Help put on and remove clothing

-3 – to 4-Year-Old Development: Hand and Finger Skills
+3 – to 4-Year-Old Developmental Milestones: Hand and Finger Skills

 Your child is becoming much more nimble.
 At this point in their development, your child should be able to: